 - You will be squeezing every last nickel out of your expensive company ham.

-This cooking process is easy on the cook.
-Just throw the bones and water in the pot.
-Set it and forget it till the next step.
-Don’t worry overmuch if you have to leave and the bones are cooking in the pot.
-If you don’t get back before the bones are done the instant pot will automatically natural release and hold the pot on warm for you.
-The bones will keep adding flavor and goodness to your pot while you are away.
+- The instant pot will automatically natural release and hold the pot on warm for you after it finishes.
+The ham bones will keep adding flavor and goodness to your hambone broth while you are away.
 Just finish the soup when you are available.

-The SECRET ingredient to this soup is the Smoky Sweet mesquite seasoning.
-It’s from costco but you can follow the affiliate link and buy it on Amazon if you are not near a Costco.
-I really love this spice and find so many uses for it!
 If you cannot find it you can substitute McCormick’s Smokehouse Maple Seasoning.
 Its found at most grocery stores.
-That little bit of smoky sweetness brings a richer fuller flavor to this recipe you will love!
+That little bit of smoky sweetness brings a richer fuller flavor to this recipe you will love.

 Your Printable Recipe: